mstksg/inCode/copy/entries/huffman-1.md

 *should really read* `s -> (a, s)`, because they are for the most part *completely equivalent*.

-Remember also that `(>>)` is Monad-speak for our `andThen` function we defined earlier, so for `buildTree`, we do "`listQueueState xs` *and then* `buildTree`".  `(>>)` joins two `s -> (a, s)` functions into one giant `s -> (a,s)`, by feeding the resulting state of the first action into the next one.  `listQueueState` takes an empty priority queue and 'fills' it with nodes generated from `xs`, leaving a filled priority queue.  `buildTree` then takes that filled queue and performs our building operations on it, modifying it as it goes along, and ends up with an empty queue as a state and returning the finished tree as a result.
+Again, `(>>)` is Monad-speak for our `andThen` function we defined earlier, so for `buildTree`, we do "`listQueueState xs` *and then* `buildTree`".  `(>>)` joins two `s -> (a, s)` functions into one giant `s -> (a,s)`, by feeding the resulting state of the first action into the next one.  `listQueueState` takes an empty priority queue and 'fills' it with nodes generated from `xs`, leaving a filled priority queue.  `buildTree` then takes that filled queue and performs our building operations on it, modifying it as it goes along, and ends up with an empty queue as a state and returning the finished tree as a result.

-`evalState` is like the opposite of `execState` --- it runs the state operation on the given starting state, and outputs the final result (instead of the final state).
+`evalState` is like partner of `execState` --- it runs the state operation on the given starting state, and outputs the final result (instead of the final state).
+It takes an `s -> (a, s)`, an `s`, and applies the function to it and gives the resulting `a` of the tuple.

 ~~~haskell
 λ: fromJust $ runBuildTree "hello world"